ohait/parse-rec-descent-go/README.md

   // ast => [40 [10 [2 <nil>]]]
 ```

-But with increasingly complex grammars, it's best to generate custom objects as output:
+But to make it associate to the left, or in general to simplify reading the output, you can generate an AST (Abstract syntax tree) directly:

 ```go
     g.Add("div", `num div_`).Return(func(op any, tail []BinOp) any {